jefwagner/pyscad/readme.md

 To address the first issue, instead of using floating point numbers internal for the representation of the geometry, we will instead use rounded floating point intervals for all the geometric properties.
-This treats the values as small intervals, and we can garentee that the 'true' value will be somewhere in the interval.
-This allows us to add 1/3 three times and get a value that overlaps with 1.
+This treats the values as small intervals, and we can guarantee that the 'true' value will be somewhere in the interval.
+This allows us to add one third three times and get a value that overlaps with one.

 For the second issue, I will represent a solid object as a CSG tree and only worry about translating that tree into a mesh as a as a final step.
 The path for producing these outputs will involve turning the CSG tree into a boundary representation or b-rep where all of the surfaces are represented by NURBS surfaces.
 The advantage of NURBS surfaces is that they can exactly represent conic sections, such as spheres or ellipsoids, and